A Festival In The Making

 Coming Spring 2021

-Alex began as a performer training at The American Academy of Dramatic Arts, York University and then the Randolph Academy.
-She created Shadowpath after performing at the magical 2003 Edinburgh Fringe Festival which validated her artistic dreams.
-She then reinvented herself as an Artistic Director, producer and playwright and has received innovation, entrepreneur and leadership awards, fellowships and playwright residencies.
+Training at The American Academy of Dramatic Arts, York University and the Randolph Academy, Alex created Shadowpath after performing at the magical 2003 Edinburgh Fringe Festival.
+Reinventing herself as an Artistic Director, producer and playwright led her to receive innovation, entrepreneur and leadership awards, fellowships and playwright residencies.
 Her plays have been produced in Toronto, Vancouver, Vermont and the UK.
-She recently collaborated with American playwrights to create Vermont’s first female-driven new play festival called The Stranger Play Fest which toured Vermont in 2019.
+She recently collaborated with American playwrights to create Vermont’s first female-driven new play festival called The Stranger Play Fest in 2019.
 Her 2018 short play, The Alley was published as part of New World Theater’s masterclass anthology of plays called Unparalleled.
-She has been a contributor at Intermission Magazine and writes a monthly performing arts column for the York Region Media Group.
-In 2017, Alex received a Leading Women Leading Girls Award from MPP Chris Ballard recognizing her work to advance and support female creative leadership.

-A writer, director, performer and educator Chantal is a graduate of the Randolph Academy and was recently part of Shadowpath's Femme Five apprenticeship program.
-Recent writing credits include Table 7, (written in conjunction with the Shadowpath Femme5) and presented at the 2019 Toronto Fringe.
+Writer, director, performer and educator Chantal is a graduate of the Randolph Academy and was recently part of Shadowpath's apprenticeship program.
+Recent writing credits include Table 7, presented at the 2019 Toronto Fringe.
 GREY, which she wrote and co-directed was named as a Torontoist Highlight, Now’s Outstanding New Work and Outstanding Ensemble and won the Critic’s Pick Award for Outstanding Ensemble.
-Other writing includes Perceptions of Love in the Pursuit of Happiness, Quarterlife, and a variety of short plays.
-Recent directing credits include Statue of Limitations (Steven Elliot Jackson, Kingston Fringe 2019), Monkey Wrench (Shelley M. Hobbs Ergo Pink Fest 2019), The Line Between Truth and Justice (Tim Cadeny, Inkubation 2019), and And Then..
-She Did!
-(Cat Bernardi, Toronto Fringe 2018).
-Chantal and her husband, Tim Cadeny, are the writing team behind seven years of Oakville's Holiday Pantomime, for which she also directs and choreographs.
-She is on the faculty at Sheridan College, teaching in the Performing Arts Preparation program and also teaches at Centre Stage Theatre School.
+Chantal and her husband are the writing team behind Oakville's Holiday Pantomime.
+She is on the faculty at Sheridan College, and teaches at Centre Stage Theatre School.
 Chantal was awarded Theatre Ontario’s 2019 Michael Spence Award, Shadowpath’s Artist of the Year in 2015, and won an Ovation Award for Outstanding New Musical in 2008.

 Dian Marie Bridge